Adolfo Farsari: Farsari and Yokohama shashin

-Attribution is often difficult with Farsari's photographs because 19th-century photographers frequently acquired each others' images and sold them under their own names.
+Attribution is often difficult with Farsari's photographs because 19th-century photographers frequently acquired each other's images and sold them under their own names.
 This may be due to the commonplace exchange of stock and negatives between various commercial photographers, or due to the number of freelance amateurs who sold their work to more than one studio.
 Thus a photograph identified as by Farsari might actually be by Beato, Stillfried & Andersen or Kusakabe.
 A case in point is the photograph of an Officer's Daughter, variously attributed to Farsari, Stillfried, Kusakabe or even Suzuki Shin'ichi.

 The lifetime of A. Farsari & Co. spanned the transition of Japanese photography from the early involvement and influence of foreign photographers to the emergence of an independent, native Japanese photographic identity.
 Coming after the first generation of photographers, the firm made significant contributions to the development of commercial photography in Japan by emphasising the excellence of materials, refining the practice of presenting photographs in albums (which became art objects in themselves), and making effective use of Farsari's own tourist-oriented publications to promote his photographic studio's work - an early, minor example of vertical integration.